 Would it surprise you to know that the meanest people are just hurt, and controlled by who and what they fear?

-And that their rage is often pent-up toxic emotions that they have no idea how to identify or deal with?
+And would you find it shocking that their rage is often pent-up toxic emotions that they have no idea how to identify or deal with?

 Renowned Trainer, Speaker, and Author of Secrets of the Millionaire Mind, T. Harv Eker has encountered enough toxic situations and people in his 3 decades of money-making service delivery, to know that he has found the key to navigating the storms of emotional chaos with a rational mind.